Lilyzheng30/Neuro_120/README.txt

 Code uses Scatter_plot_data.csv to plot a scatter plot that and the curve of best fit.
 We also calculated the Rsq values.

 3d_plot.py
 code using 3D_plot_data.csv to plot a 3D scatter graphs.
-We plotted a fitted plane and also calcuated the Rsq values.
+We plotted a fitted plane and also calculated the Rsq values.

+results_mnist.png has the image of the training, input and output images.

+weights.png has the image of weight matrix of the 784 neurons showing connections between neurons in the model.